 Lakes and Water Features

 Ricker Pond and Kettle Pond serve as focal points for both hiking and water-based activities within the forest.
-These pristine lakes offer perfect rest stops during longer hikes, with clear water reflecting the surrounding forest.
+These pristine lakes offer perfect rest stops during longer hikes, with clear water reflecting the surrounding forest canopy.
 Both ponds provide excellent opportunities for kayaking, canoeing, and fishing, making them popular destinations for visitors who want to combine hiking with time on the water.

 Wildlife and Natural Features